 The conservation warden hiring process takes approximately 6 months.
-The hiring process includes an initial application, law enforcement entrance exam and fitness testing, background investigation, and a final interview.
+The hiring process includes an initial application and exam, fitness testing, background investigation, and a final interview.
 Frequently monitoring this website is one way to get the most current information about our hiring process.

 Begin by filling out the application at Wisc.jobs.com which includes taking an entrance exam.
 If you have never applied for a job on Wisc.jobs you will need to create an account before you begin the application.
 The entrance exam is designed to take inventory of those things you have done to prepare yourself for the job.
 The more you’ve done the better you score, but remember honesty is vital in any law enforcement career.